Oklahoma Freshwater Fishing

 See map and description of each state-designated trout area.
 Anglers may fish for and harvest trout any time during the year, unless otherwise specified by area.

 - It is unlawful to take fish from state-designated trout areas during trout season by any means except one rod and reel (or one pole and line).

 - Trout caught and placed on a stringer or otherwise held in possession cannot be released later (no culling).

 - All trout in possession must be kept on a stringer marked with that angler’s name and fishing license number.
 All anglers must have their own stringer.

 Daily & Size Limits:

 - Daily limit is six rainbow trout in all state-designated trout areas except in portions of the Blue River, the Lower Illinois River and the Lower Mountain Fork River.
-(See Trout Area Information.)
+(See maps and descriptions on Trout Regulations and Trout Area Information.)

 - There is no minimum size limit for rainbow trout at any state-designated trout area except in portions of the Lower Illinois River and the Lower Mountain Fork River.
-(See Trout Area Information.)
+(See maps and descriptions on Trout Regulations and Trout Area Information.)